noaione/nao-manga-rls/README.md

 - New Game!
 (Ongoing)
 - The Invicible Shovel (Ongoing)
 - Yuri is My Job!
 (Ongoing)

+**Planned**
+- Fushi no Kami
+- I've Been Killing Slimes for 300 Years and Maxed Out My Level (v08+)
+- I Was a Bottom-Tier Bureaucrat for 1,500 Years, and the Demon King Made Me a Minister (Final Volume)
+- Magic Artisan Dahlia Wilts No More
+- The Apothecary Diaries (v05+)
+- Welcome to Japan, Ms. Elf! (v04+)

 You can find it on a certain cat website.